United Way Names 2021-2022 Campaign Chairs

-The United Way of Lee, Hendry, Glades, and Okeechobee has raised and distributed almost $200 million since established in 1957.
+The United Way of Lee, Hendry, and Glades has raised and distributed almost $200 million since established in 1957.

 All money raised in the United Way campaign stays in the local community to help support the local human service network.
 United Way Partner Agencies and initiatives include: The Alvin A Dubin Alzheimer’s Resource Center, Partners for Breast Cancer Care, Harry Chapin Food Bank, the Boys and Girls Clubs, and United Way 211, to mention a few.
 These agencies serve a diverse range of needs in our community such as nurturing children and youth, strengthening families, and meeting critical needs like helping the elderly and disabled live independently, and empowering communities by bringing health and human services to neighborhoods.